blkluv/2022HackKing/README.md

-This is a posting webpage where content can be posted to Arweave network and stored premanently Created by students of King's College London
+This is a posting webpage where content can be posted to Arweave network and stored premanently.

+Created by students of King's College London:

 Juntong Deng, BSc Computer Science, K22038213@kcl.ac.uk